The sense of time catches our eye as we look back at our footprints.

-Over the next ten years I followed a path of art, invention, design, theater and activism.
+Over the next ten years I followed a path of adventure, art, invention, design, theater and activism.
 My eyes were wide open.
 My mind racing.
 My journal filling up.
 The decade ended with an overwhelming epiphany and I closed my journal for the next 35 years.

 During this time I traveled the world, helped to usher in the personal computer industry, created films and television programming, explored what it meant to be human, and started a family.

 Then one day, many years ago now, I bumped into Jason Silva’s “Shots of Awe” series he was just starting.
 This inspired me to take out my old journal and unearth the awe I felt in my youth.
 Like a buried treasure with so many gems waiting to shine in the sunlight, it was time to have a conversation with my younger self to evolve and expand my thoughts.